-There is no legal requirement to draw up a will in Portugal, regardless of whether Portuguese law or the laws of another country apply, or whether you have assets in Portugal or abroad.
+There’s no legal requirement to draw up a will in Portugal.
+This is regardless of whether Portuguese law or the laws of another country apply, or whether you have assets in Portugal or abroad.
 Portuguese inheritance law recognizes wills that have been drawn up abroad, even if they concern property and assets in Portugal.

 If your assets are likely to be determined by the inheritance law of your country, then drawing up a Portuguese will is not really needed.
 However, if you have sizable assets in Portugal and your estate is likely to be dealt with under Portuguese inheritance law, it can be worth considering, even just to safeguard that your home country will deal with your assets in Portugal correctly.

-It is perfectly acceptable to have two wills – one in Portugal and one in your home country – as long as they are drafted correctly to ensure one doesn’t accidentally negate or revoke the other.
+It’s perfectly acceptable to have two wills – one in Portugal and one in your home country – as long as they don’t negate the other.
 It is advisable to consult a solicitor regarding this.
 Portugal’s Portal do Cidadão provides more information on writing and executing a will in Portugal.

 There are two benefits to drawing up a will in Portugal if you have Portuguese assets.
-One is that the cost of translating a foreign will into Portuguese can sometimes be more expensive than writing an original Portuguese will.
+One is that the cost of translating a foreign will into Portuguese can sometimes be more expensive than writing an original one.
 The other benefit is that it could save time, as using a foreign will from some countries, such as the United Kingdom, means having to wait for the Grant of Probate to be issued.

 However, everyone’s circumstances are different and it is wise to consult with a trusted legal professional before deciding the best option for you.

 How to draw up a will in Portugal